fuzehq/documentation/pages/walkthroughs/payments.md

 ```

 ### Check Balance
-You can also check balances your account, using the endpoint below.
+You can also check balances your org, using the endpoint below.

 ```bash
 POST https://staging.api.fuze.finance/api/v1/org/balance/ HTTP/1.1